vadimdemedes/ink/migrate.md

 ### Merged `<Color>` component functionality into `<Text>` ([#301](https://github.com/vadimdemedes/ink/pull/301))

 In Ink 3 there's no more `<Color>` component.
-Instead, you can use [`color`](https://github.com/vadimdemedes/ink/tree/0efbf248d98e680c266d96b624c56490ae280936#color) and [`backgroundColor`](https://github.com/vadimdemedes/ink/tree/0efbf248d98e680c266d96b624c56490ae280936#backgroundcolor) props directly in [`<Text>`](https://github.com/vadimdemedes/ink/tree/0efbf248d98e680c266d96b624c56490ae280936#text).
+Instead, you can use the [`color`](https://github.com/vadimdemedes/ink/tree/0efbf248d98e680c266d96b624c56490ae280936#color) and [`backgroundColor`](https://github.com/vadimdemedes/ink/tree/0efbf248d98e680c266d96b624c56490ae280936#backgroundcolor) props directly in [`<Text>`](https://github.com/vadimdemedes/ink/tree/0efbf248d98e680c266d96b624c56490ae280936#text).
 The way you specify colors has also changed a bit.
 Before there was a separate prop for each color, now there are just two props, which accept CSS-like values.

 ```jsx
 // Before